misterzero/unchained-dividends/README.md

 Before configuring dependencies to build this project, you will need to set up an environment by following the steps below:

-1. [TestRPC]: We need to install a local Ethereum network
+1. [ganache-cli]: We need to install a local Ethereum network
     - Once installed, run the below command in a separate terminal with default accounts:

-        testrpc -d
+        ganache-cli -d

 Before you can build this project, you must install and configure the following dependencies on your machine: